-To Insert Your GlideRack Oven Racks:
+To Insert Your GlideRack Oven Rack:

 Your oven comes with Dacor GlideRack oven racks.
-When you use them, you can effortlessly slide heavy pots, pans or other items out to check, stir or add ingredients quickly and safely.
+When you use them, you can effortlessly slide heavy pots, pans or other items out of the oven to check, stir or add ingredients quickly and safely.

-- Extend both rack guides completely as shown below. - Align both sets of safety clips (right and left) on the back of the rack guides with the oven rack supports as shown. - Insert the rack into the oven, sliding the rack supports between the rear safety clips as shown.
-As you slide the rack in, hold the front of the rack up slightly until the front safety clips just clear the front of the rack supports. - Lower the front of the rack so that the front of the rack support is between the front safety clip and the rack stop. - Grasp the rack in the center of the front and pull.
+- Extend both rack guides completely as shown below. - Align the safety clips (right and left) on the back of the rack guides with the oven rack supports as shown. - 3.
+Insert the rack into the oven, sliding the rack supports between the rear safety clips as shown.
+As you slide it in, hold the front of the rack up slightly until the front safety clips just clear the front of the rack supports. - Lower the front of the rack so that the front of the rack support is between the front safety clip and the rack stop. - Grasp the rack in the front center and pull.
 The rack should come forward while the guides remain in place.

-To Remove Your GlideRack Oven Racks:
+To Remove Your GlideRack Oven Rack: